Robert C. Pozen Director

 Jeffrey Rohaly, Senior Research Methodologist, Urban Institute.
 Rohaly develops and maintains the TPC’s microsimulation model of the federal tax system.

-Eugene Steuerle, Institute Fellow and Richard B. Fisher Chair, Urban Institute, was a cofounder and original co-director of TPC.
+Eugene Steuerle, Institute Fellow and Richard B. Fisher Chair, Urban Institute; cofounder and original co-director of TPC.
 He has also served as Deputy Assistant Secretary of the Treasury for Tax Analysis, Vice President of the Peter G. Peterson Foundation, President of the National Tax Association and original organizer and economic coordinator of the 1984 Treasury study that led to the Tax Reform Act of 1986.
 His column can be found at www.governmentwedeserve.org/.